mautic/developer-documentation-new/docs/themes/getting_started.rst

 This should output the variables ``message``, ``header``, and ``content``.

-See Customizing Forms on how to customize Form fields.
+See :ref:`Customizing forms` on how to customize Form fields.

 .. code-block:: twig